When in doubt, order fries.

 Spread in a single layer, and bake, stopping to flip the fries every now and then until they are good and crispy.
 Omnomnom.

-Spread the fries across the two baking sheet in a single layer, as evenly spread out as possible.
-Bake for 30 to 40 minutes, stopping to flip half way through until the fries are golden.
+- Spread the fries across the two baking sheets in a single layer, as evenly spread out as possible.
+Bake for 30 to 40 minutes, stopping to flip halfway through until the fries are golden.
+Optionally toss with the parsley, rosemary, and garlic powder.